tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 # Compiler Guidelines

-Given a host-defined notion of observable of programs, the following restrictions to compiler transforms for non-atomics.
+Given a host-defined notion of observable behavior of programs, the following restrictions apply to compiler transforms for non-atomics operations.

   - An API call resulting in a single ReadSharedMemory event that affects observable behavior cannot be transformed into API calls resulting in multiple ReadSharedMemory events.
   - An API call resulting in a single WriteSharedMemory event that affects observable behavior cannot be transformed into API calls resulting in multiple WriteSharedMemory events.